boneskull/playwright-spec-reporter/README.md

 > A familiar and humble "spec" reporter for Playwright

-A Playwright test reporter that outputs results in a clean, hierarchical format similar to Mocha's classic "spec" reporter.
-If you've used Mocha, you'll feel right at home.
+A Playwright console test reporter which outputs test results in a hierarchical format similar to Mocha's or node:test's `spec` reporter.

 ## Install